A stochastic agent-based extension of the GSM2 model for particle therapy: cell-cycle dynamics, dose-rate dependence, and fractionation effects: Materials and Methods

 \subsection{Cell population}

-We consider a population of $N_{c}$ cells, each modelled as a sphere of radius $R_{\mathrm{cell}}$, arranged on a regular three-dimensional grid spanning the target volume.
+We consider a population of $N_{c}$ cells, each modeled as a sphere of radius $R_{\mathrm{cell}}$, arranged on a regular three-dimensional grid spanning the target volume.
 Each cell contains a cylindrical nucleus of radius $R_N$ and length $2R_N$, in accordance with the standard \GSM{} formulation \cite{battestini2025multiscale}.
-The nucleus is subdivided into $N_d$ domains, consistent with the multiscale MKM approach \cite{bellinzona2021linking}, and the single-cell response to ionising radiation is computed using the GSM$^2$ framework \cite{cordoni2021generalized, cordoni2022cell}.
-Each cell has a fixed number of neighbouring sites determined by the lattice geometry; a regular cubic lattice is used throughout, although other geometries can be accommodated.
+The nucleus is subdivided into $N_d$ domains, consistent with the multiscale MKM approach \cite{bellinzona2021linking}, and the single-cell response to ionizing radiation is computed using the GSM$^2$ framework \cite{cordoni2021generalized, cordoni2022cell}.
+Each cell has a fixed number of neighboring sites determined by the lattice geometry; a regular cubic lattice is used throughout, although other geometries can be accommodated.